-Ergonomically enhanced tools can include helpful features like angled handles, padded handgrips and non-slip coatings, but always remember that no matter how impressive a tool’s design is, it’s almost impossible for it to be universally ergonomic.
+Ergonomically enhanced tools can include helpful features like angled handles, padded handgrips and non-slip coatings.
+It is important to remember that no matter how impressive a tool’s design is, it’s almost impossible for it to be universally ergonomic.
 After all, peoples’ physiques vary greatly from one to the next, as can the types of jobs that hand tools are used for.
-Regardless of how user-friendly a tool is built to be, the most important deciding factor in what makes a tool ergonomic is, at the bottom line, you.
+Regardless of how user-friendly a tool is built to be, you are the most important deciding factor in what makes a tool ergonomic.

 General Guidelines for Choosing Tools

 Just as grip diameter affects your work with single-handle tools, the grip span of pliers, snips, cable cutters and other double-handled tools can either make your job easier or cause you hand fatigue.
-To achieve the greatest comfort and efficiency while tackling tasks that require more force (like gripping with large pliers, cutting wires, or snipping through sheet metal), choose tools with a maximum "open" grip span of 3 inches, and a "closed" grip span no less than 2 inches across.
+To achieve the greatest comfort and efficiency while tackling tasks that require more force (like gripping with large pliers, cutting wires or snipping through sheet metal), choose tools with a maximum "open" grip span of 3 inches — and a "closed" grip span no less than 2 inches across.

 Tool length should also be matched to space constraints.
 Excessively long tools can force you to assume awkward work postures and wrist positions when you're trying to reach components in cramped areas.
 Instead, choose short-handled tools that give you the freedom to meet the target work area directly, while keeping your wrist straight.

-- Make sure that tool handles are free from sharp edges and seams that might irritate or cut the hands.
+- • Make sure that tool handles are free from sharp edges and seams that might irritate or cut the hands.

-- Choose tools with handles that are covered in a soft material, like foam or flexible plastic.
+- • Choose tools with handles that are covered in a soft material, like foam or flexible plastic.
 Cushioned handles are not only comfortable for long hours of use, but they provide a much firmer grip and cut down on slippage.
 Hard-handled tools can be quickly and inexpensively converted by just adding a sleeve.

-- When selecting double-handed gripping and cutting tools, opt for ones with spring-loaded handles that will automatically return to the open position.
+- • When selecting double-handed gripping and cutting tools, opt for ones with spring-loaded handles that will automatically return to the open position.

-- If you need to forcefully pinch or grip an object for an extended amount of time, prevent muscle strain by switching from standard pliers to a clamp or grip.
+- • If you need to forcefully pinch or grip an object for an extended amount of time, prevent muscle strain by switching from standard pliers to a clamp or grip.

-- Only use tools that allow you to work with your wrist in a straight position.
+- • Only use tools that allow you to work with your wrist in a straight position.